junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 Sam is two states over when Cas drops by.

 The case looks like an angelic weapon case.
 Sam calls for him in a prayer.
-People are killed because of telling truths.
+People are being killed for telling the truth.

 "Looks like it's your department?"
-Sam points at a picture of Gabriel's Horn of Truth to him when the angel shows up.
+Sam points at a picture of Gabriel's Horn of Truth when the angel shows up.

 Castiel flies away and back in two seconds.
-Nothing angelic in the town.
-He tells him.
+Nothing angelic in the town, he tells him.

 Sam snorts.
 "Where did you look?"

 "Everywhere."
-Cas looks him in the eyes, then looks around.
-It's a single bed motel room, the bedsheet on the only bed unruffled.
+Castiel looks him in the eyes, then looks around.
+It's a single-bed motel room, the bedsheet on the only bed unruffled.
 One duffel bag on the ground.

 "Where is your brother?"
 Cas frowns.

-"Dean's dead."
-Sam tells him, flat.
+"Dean's dead," Sam tells him, flat.

 "What?!"
 Castiel snaps.
 "You prayed for me for a possible horn but didn't think of letting me know that Dean's dead?"

 Sam looks at him, also frowning.
 "What's there to pray for if he's already gone?"

-Cas opens his mouth, unbelievable, wetting his lips, but not saying anything.
-He shakes his head, walking several steps away, his back towards Sam.
+Cas opens his mouth, in disbelief, wetting his lips, but not saying anything.
+He shakes his head, walking several steps away, his back to Sam.

 "How?"
-His voice low and grave.
+His voice is low and grave.

-"Vampires."
-Sam says, emotionless.
-"It's a vampire nest, we went in there too late, Dean killed most of them but got taken down by the largest one.
+"Vampires," Sam says, emotionless.
+"It was a vampire nest.
+We went in there too late.
+Dean killed most of them but got taken down by the largest one.
 I killed it after it got Dean."

 "You let Dean go into a vampire nest all by himself?
 Without backup?"
 Cas turns around, furious.

-"Dean volunteered."
-Sam says it like it's obvious.
+"Dean volunteered," Sam says it like it's obvious.

 "And why would he do such a stupid thing?"
 Cas's eyes narrow.

 "Because he's a vampire himself."

-That is the ultimate bomb dropping.
+That is the ultimate bomb drop.

-Cas stares at him, eyes so startlingly widened -- if Sam doesn't know better, he'd say Cas almost looks horrified, if angels can ever feel horror.
+Castiel stares at him, eyes widened in extreme shock -- if Sam didn't know better, he'd say Cas almost looks horrified, if angels can ever feel horror.

-And then with a sound of wings flapping, Cas is gone.
+And then with the sound of wings flapping, Castiel is gone.

 Sam goes back to the case.

 <br>

-Heaven is heavily guarded, nowadays.
-By Raphael's troops and his loyalists.
-Castiel's army is on the far periphery of the Heaven, still assembling but far too few in number and in power.
-Going into the private chamber area where the souls are secured is no less than a suicide mission.
+Heaven is heavily guarded, these days.
+With Raphael's troops and his loyalists.
+Castiel's army is on the far periphery of Heaven, still assembling but far too few in number and power.
+Going into the private chamber area where the souls are secured is nothing short of a suicide mission.
 He goes anyway.

-Sneaking into the white corridor covered by too bright light from all directions, he looks for the names on the doors.
-With everyone that has a last name "Winchester", he finds John and Mary, he finds Henry, their distant cousins from other branches, people not related but has the same last name.
+Sneaking into the white corridor bathed in blinding light from all directions, he looks for the names on the doors.
+With everyone that has a last name "Winchester", he finds John and Mary, he finds Henry, their distant cousins from other branches, unrelated people who share the same last name.
 But there is no Dean.
-In all the human history with all the human named "Winchester", there is no "Dean" in the Heaven, born 1979, died 2010.
+In all human history, with all the humans named "Winchester", there is no "Dean" in Heaven, born 1979, died 2010.
 Not in John and Mary's chamber, not anywhere.

 "What's the matter, lost your little human pet?"
 A patrol angel spots him, approaching.
 Raphael's man.

 Castiel slides his angel blade into grip, ready to fight.
-The angel throws himself at him, young and unexperienced.
+The angel throws himself at him, young and inexperienced.
 Castiel stabs his blade out, right into his heart.
-The angel bursts into bright light and lumps into nothing but a pile of meat suit.
+The angel bursts into bright light and collapses into nothing but a pile of meat suit.

-Cas sighs, eyeing the corridor that doesn't have the person he came looking for one last time, picking up the blade and rushing to the other side.
+Castiel sighs, eyeing the corridor that doesn't have the person he came looking for one last time, picking up the blade and rushing to the other side.

 More patrols hear the noise, gathering in this direction.
 He has to leave the place in a rush.